rakocevicjovan/PCG_and_graphics/Docs/Skeletal animation.md

 - A local transformation - this informations pertains to translation, scale and rotation of a node in its parent node's space

-- An offset transformation - from bone space to mesh space in bind pose.
+- An inverse bind pose transformation - from mesh space in bind pose to bone space.
+Assimp docs state the other way around but it doesn't make sense to me, basically think of it as - after this transform is applied, the vertices the bone affects now treat the bone as the origin instead of the mesh.

 IMPORTANT: Note how it says "to mesh space"!
 That means this transform can't be calculated without actually knowing which mesh this bone is bound to.
 Assimp precalculates this though.